 Teaching format

-Workshops, with interactive sessions, practical exercises, and industry insights from business and legal experts.
+Masterclasses, with interactive sessions, practical exercises, and industry insights from business and legal experts.

 Teaching language